Comparisons and Predictions for Collisions of deformed $^{238}$U nuclei at $\sqrt{s_{NN}} = 193$ GeV: Abstract

 \section{Abstract}

-We present comparisons to experimental data along with predictions of observables for U+U collisions at 193 GeV using a multistage theoretical and computational framework consisting of boost-invariant IP-Glasma initial state, MUSIC hydrodynamics, and a hadronic transport cascade generated by iS3D \& SMASH.
+We present comparisons to experimental data along with predictions of observables for U+U and Au+Au collisions at 193 and 200 GeV respectively, using a multistage theoretical and computational framework consisting of boost-invariant IP-Glasma initial state, MUSIC hydrodynamics, and a hadronic transport cascade generated by iS3D \& SMASH.
+Two different Woods-Saxon parametrizations were used for both systems \cite{osti_6477756,Ryssens_2023}, allowing for comparisons within our model.
 Our results show great agreement with existing anisotropic flow measurements from RHIC~\cite{Adamczyk_2015,Adam_2019}.
 We provide predictions for differential flow observables as well as multiparticle correlations and transverse-momentum-flow correlations.
 When possible, we compare our predictions to results from Au+Au collisions at 200 GeV to properly outline the effects of deformation in the initial state on final state observables.